Socialist Republic of Romania: 1980s: severe rationing

 A propaganda poster on the streets of Bucharest, 1986.
 The caption reads "65 years since the creation of the Romanian Communist Party", while the background states "Ceaușescu Era" and "The Party.
 Ceaușescu.
 Romania."

 Before austerity, Romania had made considerable progress in many areas.
 Between 1950 and 1973, Romania joined Yugoslavia and Bulgaria in achieving average annual growth rates that were above both the Central European and the West European average.
 During the first 3 post-war decades, Romania industrialized faster than Spain, Greece, and Portugal.
 The infant mortality rate plummeted from 139 per 1,000 during the interwar period to 35 in the 1970s.
 During the interwar period, half the population was illiterate, but under the communist government illiteracy was eradicated.
 The population became urbanized, women's rights greatly improved, life expectancy grew, among many other achievements.

 Romania continued to make progress.
 High rates of growth in production created conditions for raising living standards of the people.
 From 1950 to the mid-1980s, average net wages increased more than eightfold.
 The consumption fund increased 22-fold, and a broad program of building cultural facilities and housing was carried out.
 Over 80 percent of the country's population had moved to new apartments during this period.

 Despite all this, living standards in the country remained some of Europe's lowest and as early as 1981, there were clear signs of public discontent, such as riots and an angry mob throwing rocks at Ceaușescu's helicopter while it made a flight to Transylvania that October.
 Ceaușescu desired to repay Western loans, and thus enacted a harsh austerity policy, including rationing of food, gas, heating and electricity.
-People in cities had to turn to natural gas containers ("butelii") or charcoal stoves, even though they were connected to the gas mains.
+People in cities had to turn to natural gas containers ("butelii") or charcoal stoves, even though they were connected to main gas lines.
 With full-scale food rationing in place, the Communist Party published official guidelines on how Romanians could eat nutritiously while reducing their calorie intake by 25%.
 There was a shortage of available goods for the average Romanian.
 By 1984, despite a high crop yield and increased food production, wide-scale food rationing was introduced.
 The government promoted it as "rational eating" and "a means to reduce obesity".
 Most of what was available were export rejects, as most of the quality goods were exported, even underpriced, in order to obtain hard currency, either to pay the debt, or to push forward in the ever-growing pursuit of heavy industrialization.